Three Lenses on 9/11 and the Future

 Civilization includes air travel.
 Doesn’t it?
 I’ve been predicting-with no due date-that telepresence will replace travel.
 Air travel, already threatened long-term by diminished fuel reserves and various strangleholds on oil, will now face terrors other than acrophobia, lost luggage and screwed-up schedules.
 I’m expected to know the future.
 I intend to go see it. ”

-Larry Niven is an occasional contributor to Futurist.com.
+Larry Niven is well-known science fiction author.
 He sent us this declaration of how he has increased his resolve as a result of the events on 09-11-01.

 For years, I have suspected that the concept of nations as autonomous entities was obsolete, and last week’s events reinforce this belief.
 In all probability, the threat of terrorism is unsolvable from within the 20th Century paradigm–it requires a shift that seems to be happening before our very eyes.
 Oh, it won’t be complete within our lifetimes, but as the nations of the world come together to deal with a threat that originates in no single geopolitical entity, I see much to hearten the open-minded.
 This is not a war as WWII was a war–it is more similar to the “War” on drugs, a “war” un-winnable with mere force.
 Personally, I think what is required is a two-pronged (read “balanced”) approach.
 First, swift and certain justice, death for the killers.
 Second, a higher order of International cooperation, a world court of appeals with the power to back up its decisions, so that no rational person or group would believe that they stand to gain more by illegal action than by legal.
 Will this end terrorism?
 No, no more than police end crime.
 But that’s what it is: crime on an international level.
 And when people feel that their grievances are heard they are LESS likely to commit crimes of rage, or harbor those they do.